 Various different monogenic and polygenic disorders are evolving every day that is why a successful gene targeting technology- a gene therapy, is a must needed technology in forthcoming years for mankind.

 In gene therapy, the normal functional protein can be revived by replacing a mutant gene with a wild type one.
-However, it is not so easy as we are discussing, We have to face various different challenges.
-In this present article, we will talk about those challenges and how to overcome them with some other ongoing research on gene therapy.
+However, it is not so easy as we are discussing, We have to face numerous challenges to do so.
+In this present article, We are going to discuss gene therapy and its types.

 Also, various approaches to gene therapy are described in this article.
 Experiment on the model organism demonstrated that the use of successful gene therapy for hereditary disorders are still a long way off.
 However, promising results are gained for cancer and some monogenic disorders.